 I will say that the balance is tipping.
 Many new devices provide a level of convenience that PCs or laptops never could.

-For example, laptops are extremely portable, but not in the same way that my smartphone is.
+For example, laptops are extremely portable, but not in the same way my smartphone is.
 I can stick that in a pocket.
 Tablets are great for reading, and I have one for just that purpose.

 These new portable devices have enabled new types of interactions and activities that simply wouldn’t be feasible with laptops and desktop PCs.
 That’s great.
 They’re different devices doing all kinds of things.